If you want to learn Japanese, finding a good program is hard...

 In this post:

-First we'll discuss the four features of the Japanese language that a good Japanese course should cover: grammar, vocabulary, pronunciation, and writing.
-All the way we'll highlight courses and apps that are especially noteworthy and teach a particular aspect of the Japanese language well (for instance courses that cover pronunciation well).
+First we'll discuss the four features of the language that a good Japanese course should cover: grammar, vocabulary, pronunciation, and writing.

 Japanese grammar is markedly different from English grammar.
 Some of the difficulties English speakers encounter with Japanese grammar include: a different word order (subject, verb, object, etc), implied words that are omitted, the absence of auxiliary verbs, verb tenses, and more.

-The best courses strike a balance between exposing a learner to new material, and not exposing them to too much new grammar and vocabulary that they lose their way while learning Japanese.
+The best courses strike a balance between exposing a learner to new material, and not exposing them to so much new gramma they lose their way while learning Japanese.

 A solid understanding of grammar is a step by step process, and course material should reflect that.